 What would I do without my Aloe?
-Apart from the fact that if we get sunburnt and I need my aloe gel or I want to yell out in a loud cockney accent "ALLO VERA!" whilst looking at the door and make my kids look around for someone entering the room (I'm really going to hate the day they stop finding me hilarious!), it is such a wondrous plant to heal that gut mucosa of ours.
+Apart from the fact that if we get sunburnt and I need my aloe gel or I want to yell out in a loud Cockney accent "ALLO VERA!" whilst looking at the door and make my kids look around for someone entering the room (I'm really going to hate the day they stop finding me hilarious!),

-2. Slippery Elm (Ulmus fulva) Speaking of mucilaginous!.....The name of this herb gives it away a bit doesn't it?
-Slippery Elm.
-Taken from inside the bark of The Elm tree, this wonderful powder has been used for centuries for calming down gut symptoms and using it on an ongoing basis can help heal the gut mucosa.
+aken from inside the bark of the Elm tree, this wonderful powder has been used for centuries for calming down gut symptoms and using it on an ongoing basis can help heal the gut mucosa.

-It has a soothing and healing action on all parts of the body it comes in contact with so it can even be made into a poultice and applied topically (same as the Aloe gel).
-It helps with diarrhea, constipation (as it is a very gentle acting fibre), heartburn, and all inflammation of the gut lining.
+It has a soothing and healing action on all parts of the body it comes in contact with, so it can even be made into a poultice and applied topically (same as the aloe gel).
+It helps with Diarrhoea, constipation (as it is a very gentle acting fibre), heartburn, and all inflammation of the gut lining.

 This is another herb that needs it's own blog as it's pytochemicals have been shown to help with everything from alzheimers disease to cancer but again, I will stick with how it helps our gut.
 The main phytochemical or plant compound of this herb that has shown these amazing health benefits is curcumin which is a powerful anti-inflammatory.

-This anti-inflammatory action is directly seen on the mucous membrane lining so any inflammatory bowel disease like ulcerative colitis, Irritable bowel or Chron's disease, will benefit greatly from the regular consumption of this herb (as well as keep you from ageing but I digress, I get a bit excited about turmeric).
+This anti-inflammatory action is directly seen on the mucous membrane lining so any inflammatory bowel disease like ulcerative colitis, irritable bowel or Crohn's disease, will benefit greatly from the regular consumption of this herb (as well as keep you from ageing but I digress, I get a bit excited about turmeric).